tomaallen/Synchrony_Detection-1/README.md

 Run the script and wait for the results to be saved.

 ## 3.0.
 Combined Analysis
-The combined analysis script does three things
+The combined analysis script does two things
 1. Copies the head/face csv file to the pose output folder
 1. Generates a combined json file in the pose output folder, with id-assigned skeletons

-Then open a new anaconda prompt and type:
+Open a new anaconda prompt and type:
 - `conda activate synchrony_detection` <br><br>
 - `cd {your path}\Synchrony_Detection\synchrony_analysis` <br><br>
 - `python combined_analysis.py`

-Information about whether each step of analysis has run can be found in {settings.FOLDER}\analysis_info\analysis_info.csv A basic summary of camera angle quality can be found in {settings.FOLDER}\analysis_info\data_quality.csv
+Information about whether each step of analysis has run can be found in {settings.FOLDER}\analysis_info\analysis_info.csv.
+A basic summary of video quality for each recording can be found in {settings.FOLDER}\analysis_info\data_quality.csv.

 **Before running any models:**
 - Edit get_ppt() and get_tp() in data_quality_check.py to extract participant id and timepoint from your filenames (or Synapse metadata)
 	- This is crucial in selecting the best camera angle from each session
+	- If you do not have multiple timepoints, make get_tp() return '1' for all videos
-- Each model has a different data quality check depending on the model parameters
+- Each model has a different data quality check depending on the model parameters and which key-points are utilised
 	- All are implemented with data_quality_check() in data_quality_check.py
 - The best cameras from each session are listed in {settings.FOLDER}\analysis_info\best_cameras.csv